20 Types of Journals to Keep

 And among all the different types of journals to keep, which one should you choose?

-This answers the second question we posed before: all types of personal journals are great for you, as long as you spend the time to self-reflect and look inwards.
+This answers the second question: all types of personal journals are great for you, as long as you spend the time to self-reflect and look inward.

 Psychologist and researcher James Pennebaker believes that journaling can help us strengthen our immune system by acting as a stress management tool.
 According to Pennebaker, it reduces the impact of stressors on our T-lymphocyte cells (a fancy name for white blood cells, or immune system cells).
 Moreover, science shows that writing activates the left brain hemisphere, our rational headquarters, simultaneously deliberating the creative right brain to just feel.